Category: E

 🏫 Education

-Education in East Andover is managed by the Maine School Administrative District 44.
-The town is home to Andover Elementary School, which serves students from pre-kindergarten through grade 5.
-For middle and high school, students attend schools in the neighboring towns.
+Education in East Montpelier is managed by the Washington Central Supervisory Union.
+The town has one elementary school, the East Montpelier Elementary School, which serves students from pre-kindergarten through sixth grade.
+For secondary education, students attend U-32 Middle & High School, located in neighboring Montpelier.

 🚧 Transportation